DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 In LLM terms, this post is about measuring if the reward model you intend to use for RLHF is sensitive to the principles you value.
 We say a model is sensitive to a given principle if its output changes significantly when the input is changed according to that principle.

+## Why it is nice to know the sensitivity of a reward model to different principles.
-This method aims to be useful for identifying reward models that best align with a person's values and preferences.
+This method aims to help identify a reward model that best aligns with a person's values and preferences.
+It could further be useful as a cheap way to measure whether reward models are adhering to the principles we want them to follow or to diagnose possible causes of misalignment.
-Ultimately, this could lead to LLMs producing text better aligned with someone's personal values and preferences after training.
+Ultimately, this could lead to LLMs producing text that is better aligned with someone's values and preferences after training.

 ### Constitutional principles in LLMs